ambiguousname/ambiguousname.github.io/drafts/fortran_format.md

 <https://ambiguous.name/fortran-format-web-demo/?stmt=%22I+have+exactly%22%2C+I2%2C+%22apples%22&type=Format+Specification&variables=i%3D2#output-text>
 </noscript>

-The more that you experiment with FORTRAN's print statements, the more you'll notice weird overlaps and strange, seemingly useless features.
-What's up with all these different ways to do printing?
+FORTRAN has a lot of oddities and peculiarities when it comes to dealing with I/O; the more that you experiment, the more you'll notice weird overlaps and seemingly useless features.
+What's up with all these odd ways to handle printing?

 ## Background